handpoint/handpoint.github.io/index.md

   buttonlink: /contact
   hypertext: Looking for our APIs? <a href="https://www.handpoint.com/docs/device/Basics/">Click here </a>
 blurbs:
   title: "More than your favorite payments platform.
-Your favorite partner. <br> Lean on our experts to achieve your strategy"
+Your favorite partner."
-  subtitle: "Nextgen commerce is transformational for you and your customers"
+  subtitle: "Lean on our experts to achieve your strategy"
   buttontext: Book a free strategy session
   buttonlink: /contact
   list: